About arc42

 Development Workflow: Pull Requests |

-All code changes must be reviewed through Pull Requests to ensure quality and team synchronization. |
+All code changes must be reviewed through pull requests to support quality and team synchronization. |

 C4 |